ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 <span class="image left"><img class="p-image" alt="Frederik Vannieuwenhuyse" src="/img/xpdays-benelux-2017/Frederik-Vannieuwenhuyse.png"></span>
 <span class="image left"><img class="p-image" alt="Johannes Schartau" src="/img/xpdays-benelux-2017/Johannes-Schartau.png"></span>
 [Frederik Vannieuwenhuyse](https://twitter.com/vfrederik) is a multidisciplinary generalising specialist and is continuously on a journey of discovery and learning how to grow effective, resilient and agile organisations.<br><br>
-[Johannes Schartau](https://twitter.com/integralagile) is an Agile Coach, consultant, and professional Zombie Scrum fighter from Hamburg, Germany.
+[Johannes Schartau](https://twitter.com/integralagile) is an Agile Coach, consultant and professional Zombie Scrum fighter from Hamburg, Germany.
 He is passionate about creating environments for real collaboration and joyful creativity.

 The first part of this exercise consisted of reading 6 case studies and writing down on post-it notes how you would handle each situation, what questions you would ask.
 These post-it notes will be used in a later exercise, after an explanation of so-called Integral Theory: